hqhoang/moodle-block_massaction/README.txt

-This is the Mass Actions block for Moodle 2.8 and up.
+This is the Mass Actions block for Moodle 3.0 to 3.2.
 Its appearance and behaviors are largely the same as the version for Moodle 1.9.

 Created at University of Minnesota by the Custom Solutions team.